tobiaskortus/covid19-search/web_application/backend/README.md

   <img width=60% src="../../doc/redis_caching_backend.png">
 </p>

-**Fig 2:** Processing pipeline for ad-hoc search using the MongoDB data model, the processing logic and an intermediate redis cache in order to improve responsiveness and speed expecially when consecutively loading different pages for the same search query.
+**Fig 2:** Processing pipeline for ad-hoc search using the MongoDB data model, the processing logic and an intermediate redis cache in order to improve responsiveness and speed expecially when loading different pages for the same search query.

 #### Document Intersection

-The retrieved lists of document ids, as described in the previous section, containing the matched document ids for one of the word stems that are presented in the search query still require some additional processing in order to return only the document ids that match all word stems.
-Therefor a list intersection is performed, as displayed in Fig 2, in order to find the mentioned subset of documents.
+The initial retrieved lists of document ids that was queried based on the word stems contained by the search term still requires some additional processing in order to return desired documents that match all given word stems.
+Therefore a list intersection is performed as a part of the boolean retrieval model in order to find the mentioned subset of documents as displayed in Fig 2.

 <p align="center">
   <img width=25% src="../../doc/intersect.png">